Culebra Cut: American work

 The United States took over on May 4, 1904.
-Under the leadership of John F. Stevens, and later George Washington Goethals, the American effort started work on a cut that was wider but not as deep, as part of a new plan for an elevated lock-based canal, with a bottom width of 91 m; this would require creation of a valley up to 540 m wide at the top.
+Under the leadership of John F. Stevens, and later George Washington Goethals, the American effort started work on a cut that was wider but not as deep, as part of a new plan for an elevated lock canal, with a bottom width of 91 m; this would require creation of a valley up to 540 m wide at the top.
 A vast amount of new earthmoving equipment was imported, and a comprehensive system of railways was constructed for the removal of the immense amounts of earthen and rocky spoil.

 Major David du Bose Gaillard, of the U.S. Army Corps of Engineers, joined the project at the same time as Goethals, and he was put in charge of the central district of the canal, which was responsible for all of the work between Gatun Lake and the Pedro Miguel locks—most notably, the Culebra Cut.
 Gaillard brought dedication and quiet, clear-sighted leadership to his difficult, complex task.